 • During research, Logic20/20 is able to identify additional markets to incorporate into the final reports.

-• Accompanying the model, Logic20/20 gives a series of presentations to Intel executives with recommendations on which markets to pursue and how to go to market.
+• Accompanying the model, Logic20/20 gives a series of presentations to company executives with recommendations on which markets to pursue and how to go to market.

-• Intel relies on the dynamic market model that Logic20/20 created to “throw out” use cases and validate opportunity in several previously unconsidered spaces.
+• The innovations team relies on the dynamic market model that Logic20/20 created to “throw out” use cases and validate opportunity in several previously unconsidered spaces.

-Intel continues to use their respective models to understand the market as trends continue to evolve and impact outcomes.
-Intel has been so pleased with the high level of service from Logic20/20 and our effective approach to market analysis, that the group continues to refer their internal colleagues to Logic20/20.
-To date, Logic20/20 has delivered nine market analysis projects for Intel in total.
+The innovations continues to use their respective models to understand the market as trends continue to evolve and impact outcomes.
+Our client has been so pleased with the high level of service from Logic20/20 and our effective approach to market analysis, that the group continues to refer their internal colleagues to Logic20/20.
+To date, Logic20/20 has delivered nine market analysis projects for the business in total.
 Over time, we have also refined our own approach to shorten the speed of delivery, bring better clarity to our recommendations, and empower our clients with tools to support their needs.